jamii/jamii.github.com/journal.md

 ### 2017 Dec 20

 Today got eaten by talks and meetings.
 Managed some reading in between, and poked around in MemPool.jl a little.

+### 2017 Dec 21

+First thing, let's hook this up to the existing Relation code.
+No surprises there.

+Also need to reduce the relation at the end, but I don't think I have time for that today.

+### 2017 Dec 26

+Essay time.

+It's due Jan 30th, but I'll be plenty busy in January.
+I've bookmarked five full days in December, and I'll also probably have some partial days once term starts too.

+1. Scan papers to find good examples
+2. Read examples and follow along on paper
+3. Work out bandit example
+4. Implement and verify
+5. Figure out relation to classic solutions, limits etc